siefkenj/prettier-plugin-pegjs/README.md

 ### In the Browser

-This package exposes a `standalone.js` that wraps prettier and exports a `printPrettier` function that can be called as
+This package exposes a `standalone.ts` that wraps prettier and exports a `printPrettier` function that can be called as

 ```js